adform/adform-android-sdk/README.md

 * onAdPlacementChange
 * onCurrentPositionChange

-Implementing `AdStateListener` is simmilar to implementing basic listeners.
+Implementing `AdStateListener` is similar to implementing basic listeners.
 We declare that class answers to `AdStateListener` interface...

 	public class DemoFragment1 extends Fragment implements AdStateListener...